New Big Money Means Fifth Third Bancorp (FITB) Investors Could Reap Benefit

 Fifth Third Bancorp (FITB): Who are the competitors?

-The company’s main competitors (and peers) include Bank of America Corporation (BAC) that is trading 99.75% up over the past 12 months and The PNC Financial Services Group Inc. (PNC) that is 103.10% higher over the same period.
-Wells Fargo & Company (WFC) is 49.15% up on the 1-year trading charts.
-Short interest in the company’s stock has risen 22.03% from the last report on Feb 11, 2021 to stand at a total of 9.91 million short shares sold with a short interest ratio of 1.72.
+The company’s main competitors (and peers) include Bank of America Corporation (BAC) that is trading 87.24% up over the past 12 months and The PNC Financial Services Group Inc. (PNC) that is 87.02% higher over the same period.
+Wells Fargo & Company (WFC) is 39.68% up on the 1-year trading charts.
+Short interest in the company’s stock has fallen -28.25% from the last report on Mar 14, 2021 to stand at a total of 12.71 million short shares sold with a short interest ratio of 1.72.